-ZU offers an innovative training and research program in the form of management-oriented politic and administrative sciences with international relations, in which social scientific elements of organizational research and policy research are combined with economics, management skills, and the most important elements of public law.
+ZU offers an, one or two year, innovative training and research program in the form of management-oriented politic and administrative sciences with international relations, in which social scientific elements of organizational research and policy research are combined with economics, management skills, and the most important elements of public law.

 The following characteristics particularly distinguish the master program in "Politics, Administration & International Relations".

 TRACK I: International Relations & Global Politics

 How do institutions shape the behavior of political actors and how do political decisions influence markets and vice versa?
 How is development policy directed?
 How is international law constituted?
 How are European and international political processes arranged?

 How do political decision-making processes work?
 What do we learn from electoral studies?
 How do people behave politically?
 Why does the behavior of political actors – leaders, parties, pressure groups, voters, protesters, and so on – vary across countries and over time?
 And what are the consequences of political institutions for regime stability, economic development, political representation, and the dynamics of electoral politics?
 Can politicians and the media influence public opinion and if so, how?

 What institutions and ideologies govern the organisation of public life?
 How can the performance of organizations be measured and improved?
 What recent developments are there in the area of E-Government?

 What defines academic work?
 Academic vs. practical work.
 Are they opposites?

 The best way to answer this question is to pursue academics yourself.
 Beginning with the formulation of a concrete question which should be answered by means of the choice of methods, through the implementation of the analysis, to the interpretation of the results, the students will have the support structure of the professorate at hand while carrying out their autonomous academic work.